 I was at my local farmer’s market recently when I came across a stand selling maple products.
 It’s the tail-end of the sugaring-off season and the perfect time to be baking with maple syrup.
-One of the products being sold at the stand was maple syrup chips.
-These looked like they would work perfectly in a cookie recipe I’ve been tossing around in my head…and the vendor assured me the maple chips would not melt while the cookies were baking.
-These cookies are chewy and dense; the maple chips and walnuts add crunch, while the crystallized ginger adds a punch of heat and spice.
+These cookies are chewy and dense; the walnuts add crunch, while the crystallized ginger adds a punch of heat and spice.

 - 2 1/2 cups oats